STAT545-UBC-hw-2018-19/hw05-cbnicolau/hw05-cbnicolau.md

 1. Explore the effects of arrange().
 Does merely arranging the data have any effect on, say, a figure?

-Let's compare the effect of reorder and arrage

 First, plot `gdpPercap` for each country without any particular order (alphabetical by default)

 ``` r